Film: Tim And Erics Billion Dollar Movie

 - Man Child: Taquito was literally Raised by Wolves and is dressed in clothing for little boys well into middle age.
 He's very sweet and well-meaning but sickly and stunted due to his neglectful upbringing.

-- Mega Corp.: Sclaaang Corporation, which is an Expy for Tim & Eric Awesome Show, Great Job!'s Cinco Family.
+- Mega Corp.: Sclaaang Corporation, which is an Expy for Tim and Eric Awesome Show, Great Job!'s Cinco Family.

 - Mercy Kill: Damien shoots Taquito after being mortally wounded by the Wolf, only to find he doesn't die on the first shot.